naglienso/naglienso.github.io/README.md

 npm install
 ```

-### How to use

-1. Launch the dedicated chromium session with the following command
+2. Launch the dedicated chromium session with the following command
 ```bash
 node posta <URL>
 ```
-2. Click on the Posta extension to be navigated into the UI
+3. Click on the Posta extension to be navigated into the UI

-## Chrome Extension
+### Chrome Extension
 Run Posta as a Chrome / Chromium Extension

-### Installation
 1. Clone the repo

 ```bash